tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

-We want to enable dynamic configuration of the set of clients subscribed to a Magic Folder, without having to reconfigure or restart each client when another client joins or leaves.
+We want to enable dynamic configuration of the set of clients subscribed to a Magic Folder, without having to reconfigure or restart each client when another client joins.
 To support this, we have a single parent DMD that links to all of the client DMDs, named by their client nicknames.
-Then it is possible to change the contents of the parent DMD in order to add or remove clients.
+Then it is possible to change the contents of the parent DMD in order to add clients.
+Note that a client DMD should not be unlinked from the parent directory unless all of its files are first copied to some other client DMD.

 A client needs to be able to write to its own DMD, and read from other DMDs.
 To be consistent with the `Principle of Least Authority`_, each client's